pkmn/engine/README.md

 > [`old`](https://github.com/pkmn/engine/releases/tag/old) tag can also be used to experiment with a
 > more stable version of the codebase).

-> [!IMPORTANT]
-> While this project aims to support the most recent stable Zig release and the Zig master branch,
-> **only the Zig master branch is currently supported** due to breaking changes upstream.

 <hr />

 A minimal, complete, Pokémon battle simulation engine optimized for performance and